 A robot can be designed to perform numerous tasks and applications, which is why this invention is now used in majority of industries today.
 Additionally, no one robot is alike yet building concepts of all robots are almost the same.
 The following characteristics are shared by almost all robots.

-Just as humans, a robots needs to sense it surroundings first before acting or reacting to a command.
+Just as humans, a robot needs to sense it surroundings first before acting or reacting to a command.
 Additionally, it will do this in a similar way to ours yet requires some enhancements before being able to sense environmentally accurately.

 This is why many robots are given eyes (light sensors), hand (touch and pressure sensors), tongue (taste sensors), ears (hearing and sonar sensors), and nose (chemical sensors).